 How Is Apnea Treated?

-To effectively treat and manage sleep apnea, it is essential to understand the causes.
+To effectively treat and manage sleep apnoea, it is essential to understand the causes.
 Below are some common treatment methods for sleep apnea.

 Behavioral intervention: Breathing exercises and retraining can be recommended, especially in cases of voluntary apnea or conditions such as breath-holding in children.